SGCSRelease/lab-management/release_manage_website/README.md

-query.sql and db_config.php is not included because of security. <br>
+db_config.php and real mysql password is not included because of security. <br>
 ####If you want that private files, call me. <br>
 hahaha i'm taeguk